In this article:

 The following is a list of suggested strategies to relieve night sweats.

-Your body requires synthetic thyroid hormone for optimal functioning if you have hypothyroidism or Hashimoto's.
+Your body requires thyroid hormone replacement medication for optimal functioning if you have hypothyroidism or Hashimoto's thyroiditis.
 By replenishing your body with thyroid hormone, your metabolic processes will be able to regulate body temperature more effectively.
 When choosing thyroid medication with your doctor, remember that there is no one-size-fits-all treatment.

 If you are a woman in menopause, the right thyroid medication may reduce the severity of menopausal symptoms such as night sweats and hot flashes.
 Furthermore, regulating your thyroid may decrease your risk of complications related to both hypothyroidism and menopause.